 Most of its assets (nearly 38%) and loans (nearly 83%) are denominated in foreign currency in the Albanian banking system, mostly in Euros and US dollars.
 There is a high demand for foreign currency loans as most of the transactions are operated in foreign currency, but this depends on the interest rate that the banks offer, which varies from bank to bank.
 Borrowers, due to their lack of knowledge, simply note a lower interest rate in foreign currency than in Lek and do not take into consideration the exchange risk.
-In order to meet the market needs and the customers' preferences, banks try to match the interest rate of the deposits with loans in foreign currency.
+In order to meet the market needs and the customers' preferences, banks try to match the interest rate of the deposits with loans in foreign exchange.
+Other banks transform Lek deposits into foreign currency so they can meet the demand for loans in foreign currency.
 Besides that, banks have to maintain the foreign exchange positions within the prescribed limit of the Bank of Albania which is 20-30% of regulatory capital.
 In 2005 this was 8.7%.
 (Source: BoA)